 Wrap up

 Your online business dream is closer than you think.
-The biggest investment you’ll make is your time, energy, and that great idea.
-With plenty of great domain names as affordable as mobile SIMs, getting started with little to no money is definitely doable.
+The biggest investment?
+Your time, energy, and a great idea.
+With domain names costing about the same as a mobile SIM, getting started doesn’t have to break the bank.
 So, what are you waiting for?
-Turn your passion into profit and start building your online business!
+Turn your passion into profit and start building today.